 The best parental control apps offer more than basic blocking to provide intelligent filtering that understands context.
 For example, whilst a basic filter might block all sites mentioning women's anatomy, a quality parental control app would allow breast cancer information whilst blocking inappropriate content.
 Modern apps use artificial intelligence to analyse conversations for signs of cyberbullying, depression, or predatory behaviour without requiring parents to read every message.
 They can track location in real time, monitor social media activity across dozens of platforms, and even detect when inappropriate photos are shared or received.

 The digital landscape has fundamentally changed childhood in ways many parents struggle to comprehend.
-According to Pew Research 95% teens have access to smartphones, with 38% of teens admitting they soend ;too much' time on their phone'.
+According to Pew Research, 95% of teens have access to smartphones, with 38% of teens admitting they spend ‘too much' time on their phone.
 That always-on connection brings opportunities and risks previous generations never had to manage.
-Speaking as a parent, the hardest part is knowing what your kids might see or who might message them before you’ve even had the chance to explain what’s safe and what’s not.
+Speaking as a parent, the hardest part is knowing what your kids might see or who might message them before you have even had the chance to explain what is safe and what is not.

 Subtler risks emerge from algorithm-driven content that can rapidly escalate from innocent interests to harmful obsessions.
 A child interested in fitness might be led to pro-anorexia content, whilst gaming videos can expose children to extremist ideologies through comment sections.
 Social media's impact on teen mental health has been linked to increased rates of anxiety, depression, and self-harm, particularly amongst teenage girls.